PatB1234/StudyBuddy/readme.md

     ```bash
     pip3 install -r requirements.txt
     ```
-7. Create a .env file and add your google Gemini API Key and your 256-bit secret key for your own unique encryption environment:
+7. Create a .env file and add your Google Gemini API Key and your 256-bit secret key for your unique encryption environment:

     API_KEY=...
     <br/>